mohamed001-eltonopy/terraform-prepation/README.md

  Terraform Commands:
-   terraform init: installs providers define in the terraform configuration terraform refresh,state: qurey infra provider to get the current state terraform plan: create an execution plan terraform apply: execute the plan terraform destroy: destroy the resources/infrastructure
+   terraform init: installs providers define in the terraform configuration terraform refresh,state: fetches the current state of your infastructure. terraform plan: make sure that the desired state == current state. terraform apply: execute the plan terraform destroy: destroy the resources/infrastructure